gristlabs/grainjs/docs/reference.md

 ```

 This simply adds CSS classes like `"test-xyz-some-name"` and `"test-xyz-some-button"` to the
-corresponding elements, to allow identifying these elements in browser tests.
+corresponding elements when `enableTesting` is true, to allow identifying these elements in
+browser tests.

 This is intentionally separate from CSS classes, so that it would not get used for CSS purposes.
 A
 testId should not affect application behavior at all.
 See also `noTestId`.